 They’re also incredibly affordable– especially if you buy canned sardines.

 BUT.
 They can also be intimidating.

-And for all of you sardine lovers out there– I’ve got recipe ideas for you too.
+And if you already love sardines, I’ve got recipe ideas for you too.

 I get it.
 You’ve emailed me.
 You’ve told me in person or on Instagram.